wbreeze/poui/docs/Etapa07.md

 This causes some visual feedback.
 The ordering alters during the drag, cool.
 It's a bit subtle.
 More is needed.

-However it also doesn't work.
+It also doesn't work.
 For one thing, when we drop outside of any drop zone, the ordering doesn't reset to what it was before the drag.
 The `dropped` event isn't called, nor the `itemReorder` handler.
 This means that the state of the Parto component is now out of synch